Frock Off Book by Jo Dibblee is Fantastic!

 Despite harsh truths, brushes with death and agonizing betrayals, Jo’s heart shines through these pages, offering promise, wisdom and inspiration to any reader who has learned to hide and longs to be free.

 Why the book resonated with me

 Quite frankly, it is a miracle Jo physically survived her unbelievable childhood – let alone learned to thrive in the way she has.
 But she certainly has…and continues to be an inspiration to many – both because of who she is AND what she does.

 Despite of all that she has been through – or perhaps because of all that she has been through – Jo is unstoppable in her commitment to empowering women to reach their highest potential.
-I am very honoured to know her AND to be speaking at one of her upcoming Frock-Off events: Best Kept Secrets to Success in Life, Love & Business in Parksville, BC.
+I am very honoured to know her AND to have spoken at two of her Frock-Off events.

 To “frock-off” means to shed whatever it is that is holding us back in life.
 Our “frocks” can be the lies we tell ourselves – or they can be the truths from our past that are no longer serving us.
 Our frocks can be our stories, our excuses, our embarrassments, our habits, our coping mechanisms, our fears, our circumstances, our limiting beliefs.